*Updated October 2023

-Tours and information: Tour the home and grounds Monday through Saturday, 9 a.m. to 5 p.m., and Sundays from 11 a.m. to 5 p.m.
-For the classic tour, adults are $15, children ages 6 to 12 are $8 and children under 6 are free.
+Tours + Information: Tour the home and grounds Monday through Saturday, 9 a.m. to 5 p.m., and Sundays from 11 a.m. to 5 p.m.
+Visit boft.org/carnton for more information and to purchase tour tickets.

 Carnton’s proximity made it the perfect spot to serve as a field hospital during this battle.
-The bodies of four Confederate generals — Patrick Cleburne, John Adams, Otho F. Strahl and Hiram B. Granbury — were laid out on the back porch, and the blood stains of the men treated there are still able to be seen today.
+The bodies of four Confederate generals — Patrick Cleburne, John Adams, Otho F. Strahl, and Hiram B. Granbury — were laid out on the back porch, and the blood stains of the men treated there can still be seen today.

 Best ghost story: “Spirits of the fallen are especially active in the autumn months, at dusk.
-One general isn’t able to rest, because he knew that his men wouldn’t hold up too well and is still fretting about the coming battle he knew would be a bloodbath.
-This spirit, General Pat Cleburne, a man with a mustache, a short beard and piercing eyes, paces the back porch, walks around the outside parameter of the mansion, and on occasion talks to lone persons.” — hauntedhouses.com
+One general can’t rest because he knew that his men wouldn’t hold up too well and is still fretting about the coming battle he knew would be a bloodbath.
+This spirit, General Pat Cleburne, a man with a mustache, a short beard, and piercing eyes, paces the back porch, walks around the outside parameter of the mansion, and on occasion talks to lone persons.” — hauntedhouses.com

 Orpheum Theater in Memphis, TN

-Best ghost story: The best known ghost (out of six who apparently live at the Orpheum) is Mary, the spirit of a 12-year-old girl who shows up frequently.
+Best ghost story: The best-known ghost (out of six who apparently live at the Orpheum) is Mary, the spirit of a 12-year-old girl who shows up frequently.
 The most famous person to observe her was Yul Brynner when he was rehearsing for The King & I in 1982.
-She is widely described as having long, braided, brown hair and wearing a white dress, and she is often observed in the balcony in seat CF.
+She is widely described as having long, braided brown hair and wearing a white dress, and she is often observed on the balcony in seat CF.

 Cragfont in Castalian Springs

-General James Winchester built this home on the Tennessee frontier during the years 1798 to 1802 and it was regarded as the finest home around, with stylish Georgian architecture, stenciling on the parlor walls and beautiful gardens and views of the rolling countryside.
+General James Winchester built this home on the Tennessee frontier from 1798 to 1802, and it was regarded as the finest home around, with stylish Georgian architecture, stenciling on the parlor walls, and beautiful gardens and views of the rolling countryside.
 It also boasts the first ballroom on the second floor of a home on the Tennessee frontier.
-With as old as this house is, there are many stories of oddities occurring there, including country star Conway Twitty leaving the house after insisting that things were being thrown at him.
-There are stories of apparitions being caught on film and video as well.
+As old as this house is, there are stories of many strange occurrences, including country star Conway Twitty leaving the house after insisting that things were being thrown at him.
+There are reports of apparitions being caught on film and video as well.